 - Packaging could be better

-Another sturdy, reliable, and maintenance-free RV battery worth checking out is the Universal UB121000- 45978 12-volt 100Ah Deep Cycle AGM Battery, but we’ll just call it the Universal for short.
+Another sturdy, reliable, and maintenance-free option worth checking out is the Universal UB121000- 45978 100Ah Deep Cycle AGM 12-volt Battery, but we’ll just call it the Universal for short.
 Spill-proof and maintenance-free, it’s one of the most reliable and user-friendly products available.

 It’s also easy to install and designed to fit just about any RV.
 You can also mount it in any position, and it does an excellent job of resisting shocks and vibrations as well.
-In other words, everything about it works.
+In short, everything about it works.

-While it provides more than enough power and charges pretty quickly too, if you have the room, you can also quickly hook two together in a parallel position for 24 volts and 200Ah of traveling power.
+While it provides more than enough power and charges pretty quickly too, if you have the room you can also quickly hook two batteries together in parallel for 24 volts and 200Ah of traveling power.

-That said, this Universal already tips the scales all by its lonesome, so just be prepared to lug around some extra weight.
+That said, this Universal model tips the scales, so be prepared to lug around some serious extra weight.